 Candidates are given six poems or passages from drama and/or prose (fiction or non-fiction), and are asked to carry out this single task:

 Please note, prior to the 2018 test, candidates could compare two or three passages for ELAT.
-From this year's test onwards, they must compare two passages.
+Since then, they must compare two passages.
 The ELAT marking criteria were also updated in 2018.